A Note on Fuzzy Automorphism and Inner Automorphism of Groups: Preliminaries

 \begin{definition}Kernel of a fuzzy homomorphism: Let $f: G\cdots \to G'$ be a fuzzy homomorphism.
 Then we define \end{definition} Next theorem is a basic result on fuzzy homormorphism.
 We refer to $[6]$ for the proofs. \begin{theorem} Let $f:G\cdots \to G'$ be a fuzzy homomorphism.
 Then \begin{enumerate} \item $y_{x_1x_2} = y_{x_1}\cdot y_{x_2}$ where $y_{x_i}\in G'$ denote the unique element corresponding to $x_i \in G$ for $1 \leq i \leq 2$ such that $f(x_i, y_{x_i}) = 1$. \item $f(e, e') = 1$ where $e$ and $e'$ denote the respective identities of $G$ and $G'$. \item $y_x^{-1} = y_{x^{-1}}$ for any $y_x \in G'$ and $x \in G$. \item $f(x, y) = 1 \implies f(x^{-1}, y^{-1}) = 1$ for any $x \in G$ and $y \in G'$.

-\end{enumerate} \end{theorem} Now, we prove the fuzzy analogue of the classical result of the group theory. \begin{theorem} For a fuzzy homomorphism $f: G\cdots \to G'$, kernel $K$ is a normal subgroup of $G$.
+\end{enumerate} \end{theorem} Now, we prove the following fuzzy analogue of some results on kernel of a homomorphism. \begin{theorem} For a fuzzy homomorphism $f: G\cdots \to G'$, kernel $K$ is a normal subgroup of $G$.
 Also $f$ is one-one if and only if $K = \{e\}$. \end{theorem} \begin{proof} By $(2)$ of Theorem $(2.1)$, we have $f(e, e') = 1$ which shows that $K$ is non empty.
 Let $x_1, x_2 \in K$.
 Then where above holds because of $(4)$ of Theorem $(2.1)$.
 Above shows that $x_1x_2^{-1}\in K$, i.e., $K$ is a subgroup of $G$.
 Now, let $g \in G$ and $x \in K$.
 Then $f(x, e') = 1$ and there exists a unique $y_g \in G'$ such that $f(g, y_g) = 1$.
 Now Above shows that $K$ is a normal subgroup of $G$.
 Remaining part of the theorem is lucid. \end{proof}